 Survivors UK supports any man, boy or non-binary person who has ever experienced unwanted sexual activity via webchat or text

-Survivors Manchester offers a range of services for male survivors, including telephone support, online support and drop in sessions
+We are Survivors offers a range of services for male survivors, including telephone support, online support and drop in sessions

 We are a very small team and it can be difficult to get through.
 Please try at different times rather than re-dialling repeatedly as our team dedicate time to finish each call.
 We offer 30 minutes of supportive listening with signposting if that is relevant to your needs, but we cannot offer on-going support or counselling.